The museum and buildings are closed 1 October – 30 April. Opens again 1st of May.

 Linnaeus' country estate – a national treasure

-The small estate Hammarby, 15 km SE of Uppsala, was bought by Carl Linnaeus in 1758.
+Carl Linnaeus bought the small estate Hammarby, 15 km SE of Uppsala, in 1758.
 He wanted a farm on the countryside where he could spend the summers together with his family, away from the unhealthy environment of Uppsala.

-Today, few Swedish manors present such an authentic milieu.
+Today, few Swedish manors offersuch an authentic 18¹ century seting.
 It reflects the private life of Linnaeus as well as his scientific work.

 Blommande ängsnäva, Sylvaticum pratense, i Upplandsträdgården med huvudbyggnaden på Linnés Hammarby i bakgrunden.